-Any additional holidays will be designated by the College at start of each calendar year.
+Any additional holidays will be designated by the College at the start of each calendar year.

-In the event a specific holiday falls on a Sunday, the Monday following shall be observed as the holiday.
-In the event the holiday falls on a Saturday, the Friday before shall be observed as the holiday.
+In the event that a specific holiday falls on a Sunday, the Monday following shall be observed as the holiday.
+In the event that a holiday falls on a Saturday, the Friday before shall be observed as the holiday.